International School Rejected Your Special Needs Child in Japan — What to Do Next

 Tell them: 子どもの就学について相談したいです。特別な支援が必要な子どもです (Kodomo no shūgaku ni tsuite sōdan shitai desu.
 Tokubetsu na shien ga hitsuyō na kodomo desu — "I want to consult about my child's school enrollment.
 My child needs special support.")

 If you don't speak Japanese, say first: 英語で対応できる方はいますか?
 (Eigo de taiō dekiru kata wa imasu ka? — "Is there someone who can help in English?")
-Many ward offices in Tokyo and Osaka can arrange English support or will direct you to the International Association.
+Municipal interpretation or translation is not guaranteed, so ask the ward office what it provides and whether it can direct you to the International Association.

 Step 2: Understand the Timeline